ShangjunYao/data550-midterm-project/README.md

 Conducted the comorbidity analysis, focusing on pre-existing conditions and their prevalence among COVID-19 patients, with visual and tabular outputs.

-Severity and Treatment Type (Coder 3): Tania Armour Summarize COVID-19 severity levels and types of care received (e.g., outpatient vs. hospitalized).
+# Severity and Treatment Type (Coder 3): Tania Armour
-(Classification, patient type, pneumonia, pregnancy) Create visualizations, such as pie charts for the classification of cases and bar charts for patient types.
+Provides insights into specific health conditions and their interactions among COVID-19 patients, with a focus on visualizing relationships between pneumonia, pregnancy, asthma, diabetes, death status, and COVID-19 severity classification.

+## Outputs:

+Pneumonia vs. Pregnancy Bar Chart:
+This bar chart compares the count of COVID-19 patients with and without pneumonia, segmented by pregnancy status.

+Death Status by Severity Classification Bar Chart:
+Displays the distribution of death status ("Yes" or "No") across different COVID-19 severity classifications.

+Severity Classification by Asthma and Diabetes:
+A faceted bar chart showing the distribution of severity classification, segmented by asthma and diabetes status.

+COVID-19 Classification Pie Chart:
+A pie chart representing the distribution of severity classifications among COVID-19 patients.

+## Files:

+pneumonia_vs_pregnancy.png: Pneumonia and pregnancy comparison bar chart saved in output/. death_status_by_severity.png: Death status by severity classification bar chart saved in output/. severity_by_asthma_diabetes.png: Severity classification by asthma and diabetes bar chart saved in output/. classification_pie_chart.png: COVID-19 classification pie chart saved in output/.

 Outcome and Mortality Analysis (Coder 4): Chiao Yu Huang Focus on ICU admissions, intubation status, and mortality data.